nautobot/nautobot/nautobot/docs/models/extras/customfield.md

     Because custom field data is included in the database, in the REST API and in GraphQL, we strongly recommend that when defining a custom field, you provide a `slug` that contains underscores rather than dashes (`my_field_slug`, not `my-field-slug`), as some features may not work optimally if dashes are included in the slug.
 Similarly, the provided `name` should also contain only alphanumeric characters and underscores, as it is currently treated in some cases like a slug.

 !!! note
     The name, slug, and type of a custom field cannot be modified once created, so take care in defining these fields.
-This helps to reduce the possibility of inconsistent data and enforces the importance of thinking about the network data model when defining a new custom field.
+This helps to reduce the possibility of inconsistent data and enforces the importance of thinking about the data model when defining a new custom field.

 Marking a field as required will force the user to provide a value for the field when creating a new object or when saving an existing object.
 A default value for the field may also be provided.
 Use "true" or "false" for boolean fields, or the exact value of a choice for selection fields.